 In Europe, over two million people are affected by ulcerative colitis or Crohn’s disease, conditions that are characterised by an inflammation of the bowel.
 They occur when cells from the immune system become activated and react against contents of the intestine, leaving the patients with fatigue, abdominal pain and severe diarrhoea, blood in stools or even with life-threatening complications such as bowel perforation, bleeding, and in long-standing disease an increased risk of cancer.

 The main therapeutic options are conventional drugs or biological therapy.
 Both inhibit immune cells but increase, as a side effect, the risk of infections.
 Moreover, they are only effective for limited subsets of patients.

 Recent clinical studies testing a new class of drugs have pointed out two potential targets inside immune cells: JAK1 and JAK3.
 These proteins are needed for immune cell activation, thus, without them, the inflammation will be hampered.
 Unfortunately, these drugs have a systemic distribution, are not specific, and present adverse-effects.

 For this reason, New Deal has gathered scientists and companies from all over Europe to join forces and fix this unmet clinical need.
 The goal is to target JAK1 and JAK3 in a more specific way: using small pieces of genetic material called siRNAs.

 These molecules will interfere with the cellular production of JAK1 and JAK3 by binding exclusively the molecules that contain their genetic instructions and impeding the synthesis of these two proteins.
 Without them, the activation of the cells is hindered, and the inflammation decreases.

 But make it into these cells is a challenge.
 To reach the bowel, the siRNAs will be incorporated into microcapsules; and inside them, lipid nanoparticles will guarantee their stability and allow them to enter the cells.
 This formulation will allow a local distribution diminishing possible side effects.

-With our research project this strategy will be tested in mouse models of the disease in order to provide the Regulatory Agencies a solid preclinical proof-of concept that would open the door to start human clinical trials and test the real capabilities of this therapy in the future.
+With the research project this strategy will be tested in mouse models of the disease in order to provide the Regulatory Agencies a solid preclinical proof-of concept that would open the door to start human clinical trials and test the real capabilities of this therapy in the future.